8. Student Budgets

 Prior to the “Enrollment Status Date” of each term, budgets are built based on estimated standard weeks of instruction, an average tuition charged to a student based on residency status and estimated costs for housing, transportation, books, and personal expenses.
 The average tuition charge for Fall/Spring is based on 12 credit hours per term of enrollment.
 The basic components listed below.

-• Tuition and Fees: Students enrolled are assessed a tuition charge using a weighted average enrollment and calculated as 12 hours per term for the academic year.
+- Tuition and Fees: Students enrolled are assessed a tuition charge using a weighted average enrollment and calculated as 12 hours per term for the academic year.
 Students at Somerset Community College are assessed a tuition charge based upon their actual enrolled units per term for the academic year.

-• Books and Supplies: An allowance for books and supplies is determined based on the average charge per student attending a KCTCS institution.
+- Books and Supplies: An allowance for books and supplies is determined based on the average charge per student attending a KCTCS institution.

-• Housing (and board): Two categories are used to determine the amount of the per-term housing allowance used in the initially assessed cost of attendance based on ISIR data:(1)students who list a residence with parents on the FAFSA and (2) students who indicate a residence other than with parents.
+- Housing (and Food): Three categories are used to determine the amount of the per-term housing allowance used in the initially assessed cost of attendance based on ISIR data: (1)students are dependent are assigned a with parents budget (2) Students who are independent and (3) students who reside in military housing for which they receive a basic allowance, only have a food allowance for off campus.
 Students assigned to DSMA student group are given a minimum housing budget of $1 to comply with Federal half-way house COA restrictions.
+Confined or incarcerated students do not receive a housing and food allowance, per regulations.

-• Transportation: A transportation allowance is given per semester.
+- Transportation: A transportation allowance is given per semester.
 Students assigned to DSMA student group are given a minimum housing budget of $1 to comply with Federal half-way house COA restrictions.
 Transportation is calculated at 25 miles round trip x 5days a week x 32 weeks x the established amount per mile.

-• Miscellaneous Personal Expenses: A semester allowance is added to account for allowable personal expenses which may include items such as clothing, personal keep,and recreation providing a reasonable standard of living for the student.
+- Miscellaneous Personal Expenses: A semester allowance is added to account for allowable personal expenses which may include items such as clothing, personal keep,and recreation providing a reasonable standard of living for the student.
 Students assigned to DSMA student group are given a minimum housing budget of $1 to comply with Federal half-way house COA restrictions.

 COA budgets are reviewed annually to determine accuracy.
 There are various methods that can be employed to determine cost components such as student surveys, cost of living data supplied by government entities, comparison of other college COA’s as well as COA Research by The College Board.
 KCTCS leans on comparison data from the community college sectors from the contiguous states as well as The College Board data.